JosePaumard/jdk8-spliterators/README.md

 Examples of `Spliterator` from my talk at JavaOne 2015 and Devoxx 2015.
-You can find de slides on my Slideshare account: [http://www.slideshare.net/jpaumard](http://www.slideshare.net/jpaumard).
+You can find the slides on my Slideshare account: [http://www.slideshare.net/jpaumard](http://www.slideshare.net/jpaumard).

 There are four spliterators shown here:
 - the `GroupingSpliterator`, that reads a stream and regroup its elements with a grouping factor.